Another Code: R – A Journey into Lost Memories

+is a 2009 point-and-click adventure game developed by Cing and published by Nintendo for the Wii console.
+First released in Japan on 5 February 2009, and in Europe on 26 June of the same year, it is a sequel to 2005 Nintendo DS title Another Code: Two Memories.
+Set two years after the first game, returning protagonist Ashley Mizuki Robins joins her father at the fictional Lake Juliet, solving the mystery of her mother at this location.

+Remakes of both Another Code games were released for the Nintendo Switch as part of Another Code: Recollection on 19 January 2024.

 Gameplay

-Players control Ashley Mizuki Robins via the Wii Remote, to explore, and solve puzzles, across Lake Juliet.
+Players control Ashley Mizuki Robbins via the Wii Remote, to explore, and solve puzzles, across Lake Juliet.
 Exploration gameplay is split into two distinct sections: exterior, and interior exploration.
 During map exploration of exterior locations, the player moves Ashley along set routes within 3D environments.
-During exploration of most interior areas Ashley is fixed to a set spot, and the player can rotate her perspective of the room, as well as move from room to room by selecting a doorway when it is within their view.
-During both exterior and interior exploration, the player can highlight select portions of the environment within the environment to examine them closer, and take a look at specific things of interest.
+During exploration of most interior areas, Ashley is fixed to a set spot, and the player can rotate her perspective of the room, as well as move from room to room by selecting a doorway when it is within their view.
+During both exterior and interior exploration, the player can highlight select portions of the environment within the environment to examine them closer, and have a look at specific things of interest.
 By interacting with the environment, the player can enter certain items into their inventory.
 The player can also take photos of the environment, which can be used to solve various puzzles.

 Interactions with non-player characters take the form of visual novel style segments, in which the player progresses through Ashley's conversation with the characters, and is occasionally prompted to pick a specific response.
 The player may also be required to present an item to someone.

 The player must solve various puzzles throughout the game by utilising the Wii Remote's motion sensing capabilities.
 An in-game device which can unlock card-reader locks, the "TAS", is made to resemble a Wii Remote, and is used through the game by the player to access locked areas by completing unlocking sequences which utilise the remote's motion sensing and unique button layout.
 An updated model of the DAS from Two Memories (now modelled after the Nintendo DSi) acts as the player's menu, from which they can access various features, including in-game options such as viewing the photos on the DAS, as well as game options.

 Despite the claims of the game's promotion and back-cover, the nunchuk is required in order to play the game, as it is needed to complete a late-game puzzle.